ilex-paraguariensis/yerbamate/README.md

 <h1 style="color:green"><span style="color:green">Maté 🧉</span></h1>

 Welcome to Maté - the versatile and efficient deep learning framework!
 Maté is a package and experiment manager that seamlessly integrates with popular deep learning libraries such as PyTorch, TensorFlow, and JAX.
 Whether you are a seasoned deep learning researcher or just starting out, Maté provides you with the tools to easily add models, trainers, and data loaders to your projects.
 With Maté, you can also evaluate, train, and keep track of your experiments with ease.
-By including the source code of dependencies directly in your project, Maté ensures full customizability and reproducibility of your results.
+By including the source code of dependencies directly in your project.
+Maté ensures full customizability and reproducibility of your results.
 Get started with Maté today and elevate your deep learning experience! 🚀

 ## Installation 🔌